ewerton-augusto/ewerton-augusto/README.md

 No meu tempo livre gosto de assistir séries e filmes (🎞️), ler livros (especialmente livros de desenvolvimento pessoal e educação financeira 📚), escutar músicas (🎵), tocar violão (:guitar:), participar de projetos voluntários e visitar familiares e amigos (:family:).

+🌱 Atualmente estudando: JS (poo, es6, IndexedDB) | CSS (css grid, Flexbox, sass) | DevOps (Docker)

 ### Hello! how are you?
 Welcome to my profile!
 (EN)

-I am Ewerton Augusto from São Paulo/Brazil and I am 27y.o.
+I am Ewerton Augusto from São Paulo/Brazil and I am 27 years old.

-I've been working in IT since 2013.
-Firstly, I've worked in technical support, later I managed and deployed servers.
-Currently, I've faced challenges as a full-stack web developer since 2019.
+I have been working in IT since 2013.
+Firstly, I have worked in technical support, later I managed and deployed servers.
+Currently, I have faced challenges as a full-stack web developer since 2019.
 I am passionate about front development and I seek to bring the best experience to the users.
 I aim to specialize and develop accessible projects that include the largest number of PwD people (people with disabilities) to the world of technology.

-In my free time, I'm keen on watching series and movies (🎞️), reading books (especially books on personal development and financial education 📚), listening to music (🎵), playing the acoustic guitar (🎸), participating in volunteer projects, and visiting family and friends ( 👪).
+In my free time, I am keen on watching series and movies (🎞️), reading books (especially books on personal development and financial education 📚), listening to music (🎵), playing the acoustic guitar (🎸), participating in volunteer projects, and visiting family and friends ( 👪).

+🌱 I am currently learning: JS (poo, es6, IndexedDB) | CSS (css grid, Flexbox, sass) | DevOps (Docker)